olumpeter/olumweb-com/app/tutorials/build-for-the-web/001/hello-world-app.md

   confident **writing and running TypeScript programs, understanding the project structure, and previewing your app in the browser**.

-- This tutorial is the perfect starting point if you want to **learn modern TypeScript development in a web environment** while using a **scaffolded React Router project** to simplify setup.
+- This tutorial is the perfect starting point if you want to **learn modern web development using TypeScript** while using a **scaffolded React Router project** to simplify setup.

 ---

 ## 🎯 What You'll Build

-- By the end of this tutorial, you'll have a simple web app that shows a red **"Hello, World!"** message styled with **Tailwind CSS** and running on **React Router v7 Framework Mode**.
+- By the end of this **tutorial**, you'll have a simple web app that shows a red **"Hello, World!"** message styled with **Tailwind CSS** and running on **React Router v7 Framework Mode**.